-Prof Mark Frydenberg MBBS, FRACS, GAICDClinical Professor in the Department of Surgery, Faculty of Medicine, Nursing and Health Sciences, Monash University; Academic Chair of Urology, Cabrini Institute, Cabrini Health a major private hospital institution in Melbourne, Victoria, Australia
+Prof Mark Frydenberg MBBS, FRACS, GAICDClinical Professor, Department of Surgery, Faculty of Medicine, Nursing and Health Sciences, Monash University; Academic Chair of Urology, Cabrini Institute, Cabrini Health, Melbourne, Victoria, Australia

 Mark Frydenberg was awarded the Fellowship of the Royal Australasian College of Surgeons in 1990, and then completed a formal clinical urological oncology fellowship at the Mayo Clinic, Rochester, Minnesota, USA between 1990-1992.